ccaswell25/eds222-final/README.md

-# eds222-final
+# EDS22 Final Project: Analyzing Snowfall Changes Over Time

-A repository for analyzing covid-19 impacts on the transportation sector's emissions
+A repository for analyzing snowfall and temperature variables from the years 2001 - 2023.